 Round Right Farm raises vegetables and meats following organic practices.
-We attend three weekly farmer's markets, have a 175 member CSA and sell to restaurants.
+We attend weekly farmer's markets, have a 250 member CSA and sell to restaurants.
 We are also innovating new concepts in local food sales.
 For example, through our online CSA, our members have the option of choosing exactly what goes in their box (share) each week.
 We are located near the tri-state intersection of MD, WV and PA, 10 miles NW of Oakland, MD.

 The farm is situated in an area with diverse surroundings.
-It borders the Cranesville Swamp Nature Preserve where we often have the pleasure of watching bears from our fields.
+It borders the Cranesville Swamp Nature Preserve where we sometimes have the pleasure of watching bears from our fields.
 The farm is located in a rural farming community surrounded by state forests that offer great hiking as well as rock climbing and paddling.
 10 miles SE is the thriving small town of Oakland which offers all the amenities of a modern American small town including a great farmer's market.
 10 miles NE is Deep Creek Lake.
 The lake is a popular tourist destination both summer and winter and affords an opportunity to meet a variety of people from our larger region.
-We are also less than an hour's drive to Morgantown, WV (where most of our produce goes), which is a thriving city with a voracious appetite for local organic food.
+We are also less than an hour's drive to Morgantown, WV (where most of our produce goes), which is a growing city with a voracious appetite for local organic food.
 It is also home to WVU and a good place to see music shows and eat at world-class restaurants.
 Another area of interest less than an hour away is Thomas/Davis WV.
 These two side-by-side mountain towns offer great food and nightlife and are surrounded by a plethora of natural beauty.

 Housing: Camp-like experience in our off-grid cabin with composting toilet, wood heat and propane gas stove/oven.